stephwright/studyGroup/CONTRIBUTING.md

 #### What is this repository about?

 This repository provides guidance and resources for starting your own Mozilla Study Group.
+Mozilla Study Groups are fun, informal meetups of your friends and colleagues from around your local institution or town to share skills, stories and ideas on using code for research.
+The goal is to create a friendly, no-pressure environment where people can share their work, ask for help on a coding problem, and learn and work together with their peers.

 Here you will find the templates for setting up websites, events and creating lessons.

 #### How do I join the community?